-The real model of obesity is best described with the figure below:
+The real model of obesity is best described in the figure below:

 When we start asking the right questions about how we get fat, while pushing aside the calorie in-calorie out model, we really can appreciate new insights for the treatment of obesity.

-It’s important to point here that while insulin plays the major role in weight gain in most people, it’s not the only hormone that can cause problems.
+It’s important to point out here that while insulin plays a major role in weight gain in most people, it’s not the only hormone that can cause problems.

 The second major cause of excess belly fat is due to constant, low-grade chronic stress on your body.
 A small level of stress can be good for your body, but in large and constant amounts it can wreak havoc.

-In addition to cortisol, the sex hormones (estrogen, testosterone) as well as thyroid hormone seem to be particularly sensitive to the chaos that insulin resistance causes.
+In addition to cortisol, the sex hormones (estrogen, testosterone), as well as thyroid hormones, seem to be particularly sensitive to the chaos that insulin resistance causes.
 These hormones are often in flux in chronic inflammatory states and they should be evaluated as well if you are obese.

 Most of the time though, as you treat insulin and chronic inflammation your other hormones tend to come into balance without further medication.

 Let’s do a quick recap of what we learned before we move on: